bio-jack/PathFindPy/README.md

 # PathFindPy

-Please enjoy looking over my submission for your technical test.
+Submission for technical test.

-I have attempted to complete my implementation with my best understanding of:
+Implementation ccompleted with my best understanding of:

 * OOP
 * SOLID principles